gofiber/fiber/docs/client/rest.md

 ### SetUserAgent

-SetUserAgent method sets userAgent field and its value in the client instance.
+SetUserAgent method sets the userAgent field and its value in the client instance.
 This ua will be applied to all requests raised from this client instance.
 Also it can be overridden at request level ua options.